Pavel Fischer

 Pavel Fischer (born 26 August 1965) is a Czech politician and diplomat who has been Senator from Prague 12 since 2018.
 Fischer previously served as Czech Ambassador to France from 2003 to 2010.
-He was a candidate in the presidential elections of 2018, when he finished third with 10.23% of the vote, and 2023, when he finished fourth with 6.75% of the vote.
+He was a presidential candidate in 2018, when he finished third with 10.23% of the vote, and in 2023, when he finished fourth with 6.75% of the vote.
 He was elected to the Czech Senate in 2018.

 Early life and career

 Fischer grew up in Prague and graduated in French and Czech languages at Charles University.
 He was the Czech Ambassador to France from 2003-2010, and has also served as Head of the Department of Politics in the office of the Czech president Václav Havel, and director of STEM, a non-profit institute in Prague focused on empirical sociological research and social analysis.

 Political career

 On October 5, 2017 he announced his candidacy for President of the Czech Republic in the 2018 election.
 He received the nomination of 17 senators from Christian and Democratic Union – Czechoslovak People's Party, Social Democrats, TOP 09 and Mayors and Independents.
 He stepped down as a director of STEM to focus on his candidacy.
 In the first round of the election, Fischer finished in third place with 10.23% of the vote.
 He endorsed Jiří Drahoš for the second round.

-In October 2018 he was elected to the Czech Senate.
-As a Senator, Fischer sits as an Independent, and is the chair of the Committee on Foreign Affairs, Defence and Security, and a member of the Standing Senate Commission on Rural Development and the Permanent Delegation of the Parliament of the Czech Republic to the Interparliamentary Union.
+In October 2018 he was elected to the Czech Senate, endorsed by the Civic Democratic Party, Christian Democrats, TOP 09, Mayors and Independents, Conservative Party, Monarchist Party, and Club of Committed Non-Party Members.
+As a Senator, Fischer sits as an independent, and is the chair of the Committee on Foreign Affairs, Defence and Security, and a member of the Standing Senate Commission on Rural Development and the Permanent Delegation of the Parliament of the Czech Republic to the Interparliamentary Union.

 Following his election to the Senate he announced his intention to run in the 2023 Czech presidential election.
 He was one of three candidates endorsed by Spolu (Civic Democratic Party, KDU-ČSL and TOP 09).
 He finished fourth of eight candidates in the first round on 14 January 2023, with 6.75% of the vote, and subsequently endorsed Petr Pavel for the second round.